Wherein Valentina plays her cards right.

 It still gave her a thrill when one of them politely waved at her from across the street, or greeted her when shopping at the grocery cart that stopped on Stygian Way every other day.
 She was her own person for the first time in her life and it was exhilarating.

-If gossiped about, there was, at least on the surface, hope of recovery.
-A misstep, or misdeed was rectifiable.
-One mistake surely did not lead to a decades long sentence of exile, as happened in courtly circles.
+Even if gossiped about, there was – at least on the surface – hope of recovery.
+A misstep or misdeed was rectifiable.
+One mistake surely did not lead to a decades-long sentence of exile, as happened in courtly circles.

 Valentina had seen it happen.
 One of Queen Raevyn’s handmaidens had allegedly stepped out on her betrothed, a Sovereign Knight of some renown, and been shunned.
 After the allegations had been cleared, the rumours had been proven false, and the Queen had pardoned her friend, the woman had not been given grace by the courtiers.

-This she contemplated as she got off on the crossing closest to Brine Street.
+This she contemplated as she disembarked at the crossing closest to Brine Street.
 Here too she started noticing familiar faces, shared a smile – or a gentle ‘good day’ – with someone she recognised here or there.

 She slipped into the coffeeshop.
 The tangy notes of a country jig bounced around the room and put high spirits into today's clientele.
 After ordering two lattes with extra cinnamon on top – one for her and one for Rose – she picked a spot in the back.
-It was the only set of seats from which she could watch Rose, and still be out of the cold draught.
-Having draped her coat over the armrest of the loveseat, Valentina returned to the counter to pick up her beverage.
+It was the only set of seats from which she could watch Rose and still be out of the cold draught.
+Having draped her coat over the armrest of the loveseat to claim her seat, Valentina returned to the counter to pick up her beverage.

 "You're welcome."
 Valentina waited until Rose was seated.
 "Have you decided about your family visit?"